cataseven/Statistics-Graph-Chart-Card/README.md

 Setting `color: threshold`, `state_color: threshold`, `icon_color: threshold`, or `point_colors: threshold` on the entity makes those elements also reflect the threshold color.

+**`direction`** controls which axis the colors are painted along:
+- `vertical` *(default)* — Y-axis gradient.
+Colors map to value height on the chart.
+- `horizontal` — per-segment coloring along the time axis.
+Each segment gets the color of its data value.

 **`transition`** controls how color changes between bands:
-- `smooth` — gradual interpolation along the line as values pass through thresholds
+- `smooth` — gradual interpolation as values pass through thresholds
 - `hard` — instant color switch exactly at the threshold value

 > ⚠️ Cannot be combined with `rise_fall_colors` on the same entity.